-We set to work on electrifying fences and have recently built a doggy playground 20mtrs x 30mtrs in size, which has a bus frame as their bedroom, with beds all spread out for comfort.
 We have chew toys and dig spots, so they can entertain themselves for hours.
 If we go to work or town they are safe here and we do not feel they are locked up.
 Being a nurse, on shifts, there is nearly always someone at home and then they have the run of the house yard and house as well as their playground.
 They also have the acreage as much as possible.
-We have a kennel complex which have a puppy box and large cage area, but this opens into a day yard area and only be used when we are absent or someone is cycling.
+We have a kennel complex which have a box and large cage area, but this opens into a day yard area and only be used when we are absent or someone is cycling.
 We don't believe in caging or chaining dogs/puppies unless it is for their own safety.
-We have a whole puppy playground, used only for them, they have a kennel with cement flooring, which has a closed in bedroom where they have a heat matt and bar heater, then they walk out into a fully snake proof fenced area of fun!
-Lawn, dirt, sand, bricks and concrete are all available surfaces in here for them to get use to.
+We have a whole puppy playground, used only for them, they have a kennel with cement flooring, which has a closed in bedroom where they have a heat matt and bar heater, or air cooling, then they walk out into a fully snake proof fenced area of fun!
+Lawn, dirt, sand, bricks and concrete are all available surfaces for them to get use to.

 Our happy little family enjoy each other and are constantly playing.
 The youth in them had bought the puppy back out in our old girl whom we lost in 2016 sadly.
 Paw prints over the heart.
 She is dearly missed.